blep/luajit_perf_poc/README.md

 - LuaV2Create/sum/Destroy (ffi struct) * 10,000,000.00 in 0.002s = 4,057,280,688.76 operation/s
 The LUA JIT Allocation/Sinking optimization is clearly triggered and got ride of the struct allocation.
 Performance is comparable with what you could get in fullly inlined C++.
 Since is this a 4GHz processor, we're basically at 1 cycle per iteration...

+3) Pass a Vector2D to the Application

+Call to A C LUA Binding, passing a Vector2D lightuserdata: (nothing new, comparable to previous LUA C binding performance)
+- Application_setOrigin * 100,000,000.00 in 1.879s = 53,219,384.30 operation/s

+Call C function export by DLL passing a pointer on ffi Vector2D struct:
+- ffi_c_Application_setOrigin * 100,000,000.00 in 0.122s = 821,501,223.82 operation/s
+=> This show a reduction of the C/LUA language barrier by a magnitude, comparable to the cost of a non-inlined function call in C++.

 # Conclusion
 LUA FFI is clearly very interesting to optimize away temporary allocation of vector objects.

-To be investigated further (interop with C of ffi metatype).
+LUA FFI function call overhead to C is ~10 times smaller.

+To be investigated: are FFI function call parameters  (struct Vector2D) allocated on the stack?

 Baptiste Lepilleur.